NMRTeamTBI/MultiNMRFit/doc/tutorials.rst

 Current status of the process is continuously saved in a pickle file containing the entire process that has been perfomed.
 The pickle file can be loaded using the drag-and-drop menu available in side bar of the Inputs & Outputs page.

-Once you have selected the process file, clicked on **Load Spectrum**.

 .. _Process ref. spectrum:

 ********************************************************************************